 Modern South Africa has some of the world's strongest legal protections for homosexuals.
 The South African Constitution was the first in the world to prohibit discrimination on the basis of sexual orientation, and in 2006 South Africa became the first African country to legalize same-sex marriage.
-Even in 2019, however, a notable 46% of South Africans believed that homosexuality was not acceptable.
+In 2023, a public opinion survey reported that 38% of South Africans support recognition of same-sex marriages.
+At this time, the US State Department has a Status of Forces Agreement in place for South Africa.
+Service members will be held accountable to the Uniformed Code of Military Justice.